Time-reversal symmetry breaking in the noncentrosymmetric Zr$_3$Ir superconductor

 \enlargethispage{3pt}

-Unconventional superconductors, in addition to the standard $U(1)$ gauge symmetry, break also other types of symmetry~\cite{Sigrist1991,Tsuei2000}.
+Unconventional superconductors, in addition to $U(1)$ gauge symmetry, also break other types of symmetry~\cite{Sigrist1991,Tsuei2000}.
 Among them, the breaking of time-reversal symmetry (TRS) below $T_{c}$ has been widely studied, in particular by means of zero-field muon-spin relaxation (ZF-$\mu$SR).
-Being a very sensitive technique, $\mu$SR is able to detect the tiny spontaneous magnetic fields appearing below the onset of superconductivity.
-Unconventional superconductors known to exhibit TRS breaking include, e.g., Sr$_2$RuO$_4$~\cite{Luke1998}, PrOs$_4$Sb$_4$~\cite{aoki2003}, UPt$_3$~\cite{Luke1993}, LaNiGa$_2$~\cite{Hillier2012}, LaNiC$_2$, La$_7 H_{c2}$ of Zr$_3$Ir is relatively modest (0.62\,T)~\cite{Supple}, to extract the effective penetration depth $\lambda_\mathrm{eff}$ from the measured $\sigma_\mathrm{FLL}$ we had to consider the expression~\cite{Barford1988,Brandt2003}
+As a very sensitive technique, $\mu$SR is able to detect the tiny spontaneous magnetic fields appearing below the onset of superconductivity (SC).
+Unconventional superconductors known to exhibit TRS breaking include, e.g., Sr$_2$RuO$_4$~\cite{Luke1998}, PrOs$_4$Sb$_4$~\cite{aoki2003}, UPt$_3$~\cite{Luke1993}, LaNiGa$_2$~\cite{Hillier2012}, LaNiC$_2$, La$_7T_3$, and Re$T$ ($T$ = transition metal)~\cite{Hillier2009,Barker2015,Shang2018,ShangReNb,Singh2014,Singh2017,Singh2018Re6Ti,singh2018La7Rh3}.
+The latter three also represent typical examples of noncentrosymmetric superconductors (NCSCs).
+In this case, the lack of space-inversion symmetry leads to an electric field gradient and, hence, to an antisymmetric spin-orbit coupling (ASOC), which splits the Fermi surface with opposite spin configurations.
+Often the strength of ASOC exceeds the superconducting energy gap, and the pairing of electrons belonging to different spin-split bands results in a mixture of singlet and triplet states.
+Due to such mixed pairing, NCSCs can exhibit significantly different properties from their conventional counterparts, e.g. a nodal superconducting gap~\cite{yuan2006,nishiyama2007,bonalde2005CePt3Si,K2Cr3As3Pen,K2Cr3As3MuSR}, upper critical fields exceeding the Pauli limit~\cite{bauer2004,Carnicom2018,Shang2018} or, as recently proposed, topological superconductivity~\cite{Ali2014,Sun2015,Kim2018}. \tcr{In turn, the structure and/or symmetry may be important in determining the effects of ASOC on the superconducting properties~\cite{Anand2014}.}

+In general, the breaking of time-reversal and spatial-inversion symmetries are not necessarily correlated.
+Indeed, many NCSCs, such as Mo$_3$Al$_2$C~\cite{bauer2010}, Mo$_3$Rh$_2$N~\cite{Shang2018b}, La$T$Si$_3$~\cite{Anand2011,Anand2014,Smidman2014}, and Mg$_{10}$Ir$_{19}$B$_{16}$~\cite{Acze2010} do not exhibit spontaneous magnetic fields in the superconducting state and hence TRS is preserved. \tcr{TRS breaking in NCSCs is supposed to arise mostly from unconventional pairing mechanisms.
+For example, \tcr{LaNiC$_2$ is proposed to be a pure nonunitary triplet SC \cite{Hillier2009,Quintanilla2010} with pairing between same spins in two different orbitals \cite{Weng2016}}}.

+Despite numerous examples of NCSCs, to date only a few of them are known to break TRS in their superconducting state.
+The causes of such selectivity remain largely unknown.
+Therefore, the availability of a new NCSC with broken TRS, such as Zr$_3$Ir reported here, would improve our understanding of the interplay between the different type{s of symmetry.
+In this Letter, we report systematic studies of Zr$_3$Ir by means of magnetization, transport, thermodynamic and muon-spin relaxation ($\mu$SR) measurements.
+The key observation of spontaneous magnetic fields, revealed by zero-field (ZF) $\mu$SR, indicates that Zr$_3$Ir represents a \emph{new member} of the NCSC family, making it a benchmark for the current theories of TRS breaking and unconventional SC in NCSCs.